ExLing 2024 Paris

 Draw explicit conclusions from your results.
 References References in abstract submissions are optional and can be omitted.
 It’s preferable to focus on your own work rather than referencing the work of others in this concise space.

-Submit your one-page abstract by 01 August 2014:
+Submit your one-page abstract by – Extended deadline: 12 September 2024

 Submit your abstract